Lightened up, homemade waffles using Greek yogurt, and honey instead of sugar, these waffles taste incredibly rich without the guilt!

 These waffles freeze well too.
 Feel free to make several batches in your waffle iron, freeze, and the reheat in the oven; they’ll crisp right back up.

-- 1 cup milk (2% suggested, whole milk also okay)
+- 1 cup milk - cow's milk, almond milk, coconut milk will also work

 - 1 cup sliced strawberries